Arrays and Lists in SQL Server

 Above I said that the plan for EXISTS could be the same plan as for JOIN, but with one extra operator to weed out the duplicates.
 From this follows that we can expect EXISTS to perform slower than JOIN.
 That operator can be either a Distinct Sort or a Hash Aggregate.
 If you look at the numbers, you see that there mainly is a real cost only for the longest list length of 50 000 list elements.

 Interesting enough, there are a few cases where EXISTS is faster: CLR, MANYSELECT, XMLATTR and TVP$PK.
 This can be explained by other plan differences for the first two.
 The CLR plans for JOIN includes a Table Spool operator which is missing from the EXISTS plans.
 MANYSELECT has a parallel plan for EXISTS over strings, but not for JOIN.
-For integers, it does not need any distinct operator, as it uses hash join.
+For integers, it does not need any distinct operator, as it uses a hash join.
 For XMLATTR and TVP$PK there are no plan differences, but keep in mind that compared to the total execution times, these differences are small overall.

 If you look at the numbers in Compare to JOIN, you can see that TVP$NOPK has a larger cost for EXISTS than any other method.
 You can also see that for the CLR, EXISTS is faster over strings in all cases, but for integers it is slower for the longest input lists.
-These differences depend whether SQL Server uses sorting or hashing to weed out the duplicates.
+These differences depend on whether SQL Server uses sorting or hashing to deal with the duplicates.
 Sorting is the most common choice, but for TVP$NOPK and CLR over integers, SQL Server opts to use hashing, and the for 50 000 elements the latter is slower.

 This was certainly a surprise to me, but I think I found the answer in the default trace.
 (A trace which starts when SQL Server starts, unless you configure it not to.)
 I found plenty of Hash Warning and Sort Warning events in the trace.
 Since my timings table includes a starttime column as well as the duration, I could correlate the events with the test procedure that was running at the time.
 All EXISTS queries that use any sort or hash operator to dedup generated the corresponding warning at 10 000 and 50 000 list elements.
 At 50 000 elements, there was a hash-recursion level of 3.
 All queries with sorting had to do multiple passes at 50 000 elements.
 (For XMLATTR this also happened for strings at 10 000 elements.)